 As with most bands in the area, the ‘Honiton Borough Band’ experienced fluctuating fortunes through the ensuing decades, at times flourishing and at other times, languishing ‘in the doldrums’.
 During the 1960s and early 1970s it worked very closely with Ottery St Mary Silver Band and also joined the County Council evening class scheme, which meant the band had use of the local school hall.
 However, by the mid 1970’s, with the demise of the borough councils, increasing fees and rehearsal space only being available during the school term, life became increasingly difficult for the band.

 Throughout the years the band has seen a steady flow of youngsters through its ranks, thanks to the efforts of its tutors.
-Our previous tutor, Geoff Dibsdall, estimates that he has taught well in excess of 50 youngsters and other tutors - from John Woodland, who has retired and is now our Band President, to the late Cyril Emm - have brought on many learners.
+Our previous tutor, Geoff Dibsdall, estimates that he has taught well in excess of 50 youngsters and other tutors - from John Woodland, who has since retired, to the late Cyril Emm - have brought on many learners.
 There has also been a strong tradition of families playing together, from parents and children, to husbands and wives.
 Admittedly, when it was first muted in the early years that women should be allowed to join the band, there was almost a walk out by a few ‘dyed in the wool’ chauvinists - what would they make of a female MD!
 In 2006 the band celebrated its 50th Anniversary and it was a pleasure to see so many former members renewing old acquaintances and friendships.

 The band hopes that it will be able to ensure that banding in Honiton continues well into the future.